 A large 2007 U.K. study found that both premenopausal and postmenopausal women with the highest processed meat intake had the highest risk of breast cancer.
 Another study found that higher red meat consumption during adolescence was associated with increased risk of premenopausal breast cancer in adulthood.
 A study of tissue removed from healthy women undergoing breast reduction surgery found that the levels of DNA adducts (which are associated with cancer development) in the breast tissue was correlated with the women's consumption of fried meat, beef and processed meat.
 High intake of animal fats has been linked in several studies to increased breast density, a risk factor for breast cancer and recurrence.
 Another study found that consumption of well done or fried meat (including bacon) appeared to increase the risk of breast cancer in a dose-dependent manner.
 A study that examined the risks of recurrence and death following diagnosis with early-stage breast cancer found that both the risk of recurrence and the risk of death were positively correlated with the consumption of bacon, especially for premenopausal women.

 Generally speaking, bacon-like products made from turkey, beef, and combinations of pork and turkey also contain sodium nitrite and form carcinogenic nitrosamines when consumed, however the levels tend to be lower than traditional bacon.

-Under the list of tags below are links to recent studies concerning this food.
+Below are links to recent studies concerning this food.
 For a more complete list of studies, please click on processed meat.Tags: arachidonicAcid, bacon, heterocyclicAmines, PAHs, pork, processedMeat, redMeat, salt, wellDoneMeat